zwave-js/node-red-contrib-zwave-js/README.md

 **setValue**, **getValue** and **getDefinedValueIDs**

 The difference with this approach, is that you supply a [ValueID](https://zwave-js.github.io/node-zwave-js/#/api/valueid)
 The ValueID interface uniquely identifies to which CC, endpoint and property a value belongs to.

+Note : If you supply an **unmanaged** object in your payload - it will take priority over the Managed mode.

 ```
 /* Get all ValueID's for a node */